Mastering Web Hosting with cPanel: A Comprehensive Guide

 1. File Manager

-- Create, manage, and secure email accounts, set up autoresponders, and filter spam.
+- Create and manage email accounts, set up email forwarding, and configure spam filters.

 - Monitor your website’s performance with tools like Awstats and Webalizer.